-Chaga mushroom can be prepared in several ways—and one of those ways is to turn the Chaga product into tea.
-Since some people do not like caffeine—while others take tea to enjoy the kick that caffeine provides—there have been a lot of questions about Chaga mushrooms and caffeine.
+You can prepare Chaga mushrooms in several ways—one of those is to turn the Chaga product into tea.
+Since some people do not like caffeine—while others take tea to enjoy the caffeine kick—there have been many questions about Chaga mushrooms and caffeine.

 Inonotus obliquus, commonly known as Chaga mushroom, is a parasitic black fungus that has been a vital part of Nordic folk medicine and healthcare for centuries.